About Dara Hoffman-Fox, LPC

-(Note: if you are interested in an assessment for gender-related letters of recommendation, this is not set up as counseling and therefore the free consultation does not apply.
+(Note: if you are interested in an assessment for transition-related letters of reference, this is not set up as counseling and therefore the free consultation does not apply.
 Click here for more information)

 I have a B.A. from the University of Kentucky in Communication, and a M.A. from the University of Phoenix in Community Counseling.
 In 2010 I completed my requirements towards my LPC licensure (i.e. Licensed Professional Counselor), which is granted by the Department of Regulatory Agencies of Colorado.

-I am a member of WPATH (World Professional Association for Transgender Health), am a member of AASECT (American Association of Sexuality Educators, Counselors, and Therapists), and am listed as a KAP (Kink Aware Professional).
+I am a member of WPATH (World Professional Association for Transgender Health), and am listed as a KAP (Kink Aware Professional).
 I have also been a member of the C.G.
 Jung Society of Colorado Springs and the LGBT Chamber of Commerce of Colorado Springs.

 MORE ABOUT MY PRACTICE

-In addition to seeing individual clients I also provide couples counseling services.
-I see adults and, on a case by case basis, teenagers ages 15-17.
-I do not provide Family Therapy or therapy for children but am happy to provide referrals for this.
+In addition to seeing individual clients I also provide couples and relationship therapy.
+At this time I’m exclusively seeing adults as clients.
+I do not provide Family Therapy, or therapy for children or teens, but am happy to provide referrals for these.

-Please note that I am not on any insurance panels, but you can check with your company to see if they will help to cover for out-of-network services.
+Please note that I am not on any insurance panels, but you can check with your company to see if they will accept a superbill from me to help to cover for out-of-network services.